gchrupala/supervision/common.md

 # Common issues with theses and papers

 - *Machine learning* is a generic term which includes *deep learning*.
-Do not make a use *machine learning* to mean "learning methods except neural networks".
+Do not make use *machine learning* to mean "learning methods except neural networks".
 - Avoid vague terms like *traditional ML* or *traditional NLP*.
 Just name the specific method you are referring to.
 - Make sure to use English number formatting: decimal POINT, and comma as thousand separator (i.e. 1.2 and 10,000)
 - Formulas: